The Interaction between Inputs and Configurations fed to Software Systems: an Empirical Study: Sensitivity to Inputs in Research

 \textbf{Search for input sensitivity.} We read each selected paper and answered four different questions: Q-A. \pqone~ If not, the impact of input sensitivity in the existing research work would be relatively low.
 The idea of this research question is to estimate the proportion of the performance models that could be affected by input sensitivity.
 Q-B. \pqtwo~ If not, it would suggest that the performance model only captures a partial truth, and might not generalize for other inputs fed to the software system.
 Q-C. \pqthree~ This question aims to state whether researchers are aware of the input sensitivity issue, and estimate the proportion of the papers that mention it as a potential threat to validity.
 Q-D. \pqfour~ Finally, we check whether the paper proposes a solution managing input sensitivity \ie if the proposed approach could be adapted to our problem and predict a near-optimal configuration for any input.
 The results were obtained by one author and validated by all other co-authors.

-\subsection{How do Research Papers address Input Sensitivity?}
+\subsection{How do Research Papers Address Input Sensitivity?}

 \Cref{tab:papers} lists the \nbpapers research papers we identified following this protocol, as well as their individual answers to Q-A$\to$Q-D. A checked cell indicates that the answer to the corresponding question (column) for the corresponding paper (line) is \textit{yes}.
 Since answering Q-B, Q-C or Q-D only makes sense if Q-A is checked, we grayed and did not consider Q-B, Q-C and Q-D if the answer of Q-A is \textit{no}.
-We also provide full references and detailed justifications in the companion repository\footnote{The list of papers can be consulted at {\bluerl{https://anonymous.4open.science/r/df319578-8767-47b0-919d-a8e57eb67d25/results/RQS/RQ4/RQ4.md}}}.
-We now comment the average results for each question:
+We also provide full references and detailed justifications in the companion repository\footnote{List of papers at {\bluerl{https://github.com/llesoil/input_sensitivity/tree/master/results/RQS/RQ6/}}}.
+We now comment the average results: